Bridge of Weir Community Council

 The accounts were accepted and approved by M. Mills and seconded by H. Tidswell.

 In general it was felt that there was a distinct lack of respect shown to the Community Council by Renfrewshire Council e.g. no response or very late response to letters.
-An example of this is the letter that was sent in regarding a tender that had been accepted for the removal of bollards and to date nothing had been done -
+An example of this is the letter that was sent in regarding a tender that had been accepted for the removal of bollards and to date nothing had been done - and no reply.

 The attending Councillor explained that there are protocols that are supposed to be in place regarding the time taken for replies and he will look into the matter.